blenderous/blenderous.github.io/cv.md

 permalink: /cv/
 ---
 ## About me
-Graduated from BITS, I am a front-end developer who is creative and also delivers.
+Graduated from BITS, I am a web developer who is creative and also delivers.

+I am particularly an expert in front-end development.

 Working with front end technologies means, making interfaces for mobiles, tablets and desktop computers.
 A lot of effort goes into making the concept made by the designers into something that can be seen and interacted with on the screen.

+Sometimes, there is a necessity to make a website or an application without the help of a designer.
+In that case, I prefer to apply a suitable theme and adjust the look and feel of the website or application myself.

-I am also learning to make applications using `ReactJS`.
+I am also making applications using `ReactJS`.

 Constant learning gives an edge in technology is my belief, so I keep learning through multiple mediums and implementing at realtime hands-on.